Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-See your doctor if your child has cold and flu symptoms and:
+See your doctor if you (or your child) have cold or flu symptoms and:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.